EventGhost/EventGhost/_build/data/docs/commandline.rst

 .. cmdoption:: -n <host>:<port> <password> <eventname> [<payload> ...]

-    This one is similar to the *-event* option, but sends the event
+    This one is similar to the :option:`-event` option, but sends the event
     <eventname> through TCP/IP like the 'Network Event Sender' plugin does.
 It
     will not start EventGhost, so it can be used as a little helper tool for other applications or .BAT files to send events to a remote machine.